Exe-cmd/SIRA/index.md

 ## Welcome to the SIRA Project

+SIRA is an open source SOAR, Case manaement and Threat intel Platform all in one.

+Sira acts as an agent between your Ticketing System, SIEM, Wiki, EDR, IDS, Firewall, and many more using your own scripts to automate and integrate your SOC.

 You can use the [editor on GitHub](https://github.com/Exe-cmd/SIRA/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown